PARSIFAL: a toolkit for triple-GEM parametrized simulation

-In the fast induction, for each electron entering the induction gap, the strip of the arrival of the electron is identified with a simple extrapolation taking into account the starting position at the entrance of the induction gap, the magnetic field and the diffusion effect, and the electron contributes to its charge by one electronic charge, released at the time of arrival of the electron on the anode. \\ The consistency of the inducted/collected charge on the $i_{th}$-strip is checked by simulating the induction of the same electron with both methods.
-The optimal matching between the two results shows that the charge can be inferred by the {\it fast} induction, with a huge improvement in computing time, being the fast induction around $30$ times faster than the full one.
+Here, each electron entering the induction gap is extrapolated to a strip of arrival.
+This takes into account the electron starting position at the entrance of the induction gap, the magnetic field and the diffusion effect.
+Each electron contributes to the strip charge with one electronic charge, released at the time the electron arrives at the anode. \\ The full induction provides the charge induced on the $i_{th}$-strip, while the fast induction provides the charge collected on it.
+The proper agreement of the induced and collected charge values was verified, by simulating the induction of the same electron with both methods.
+The fast induction provides a huge improvement in computing time, as it is around $30$ times faster than the full induction.